bismuthfoundation/Hack-with-BIS/11-Offchain-secure-storage/readme.md

 - Her dApp client fetches the content from John's webserver and caches it locally, or tries to get it from other registered nodes if not available.
 - Option: who you follow can be stored on chain, so Sarah can specifically ask John's followers for his content.
 - Sarah's dApp client automatically checks the validity of the content via the on chain hash and history.

+# Pros

+- Users only store their content on their drive, as well as the content of the authors they follow: they can select what they host (no legal concern, no spam, no pollution)
+- The more an author is followed, the more his content is replicated and easily available
+- minimal load on the core bismuth chain (number of transactions as well as storage)
+- can tip the author in app
+- Users can cap disk usage
+- only html, size will stay reasonable and can be capped to avoid abuses.

+- can evolve with private messaging, off chain (peer to peer DM, encrypted with bis keys)

+- Most needed PoC to demo the use of offchain storage and only hashes onchain!